abhishekarya1/myblog/content/post/2018-10-26-markdown-syntax-usage.md

 - A good reference for Markdown - [link](https://www.markdownguide.org/).

-- For more detailed info, you can refer to the official documentation [here](https://daringfireball.net/projects/markdown/syntax).
+- For the detailed info, you can refer to the official documentation [here](https://daringfireball.net/projects/markdown/syntax).

 - Markdown - [Wikipedia](https://en.wikipedia.org/wiki/Markdown).